 Sample Master Rotation Schedule illustrates the typical arrangement of rotations.

-The UMHHC Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics:
+The Michigan Medicine Dietetic Internship at the University of Michigan is accredited by the Accreditation Council for Education in Nutrition and Dietetics:

 Academy of Nutrition and Dietetics (ACEND)

 120 South Riverside Plaza, Suite 2000